npmcdn-to-unpkg-bot/react-redux-simple-starter/README.md

 ```

 ## Deployment
+There are several different ways in which to deploy the application.
+The most simple,
+and the way I prefer, is to simply upload our compiled files to a service that
+specializes in delivering static content.
+This is possible because the compiled
+application is entirely static.
+One such service is [AWS S3](https://aws.amazon.com/s3/).
+Just simply run `npm run deploy`, sign up on Amazon Web Services, create an S3 bucket,
+configure it as a website, and finally upload everything from the static folder
+into the bucket.

+Another option is to get a virtual server, like the ones
+[Digital Ocean](https://www.digitalocean.com/) offer.
+Start by installing Node on
+the server and by using git to clone your application there.
+Next install dependencies
+and build the application with `npm run deploy`.
+Finally serve it using the Express
+server included in the project by running `npm run prod`.
+You may also want to
+change the port at which the Express server runs.
+You can specify the port by
+running `PORT=<PORT_NUMBER> npm run prod`.

 ## Contributing
 I am more than happy to accept any external contributions to the project in the